anoopmohanvijaya/mypage/_projects/4_project.md

 </div>

-I got this fixed gear bike from my man Ajo (a legend!).
-I was very curious to explore what the fixed gear culture was all about.
+I got this fixed gear bike from Mr A. I was very curious to explore what the fixed gear culture was all about.
 And I get it now.
 Following are a few reasons why I think one should absolutely try a fixed gear bike (Ring me if you want to give mine a try):

 1. Low and moderate speeds in a fixed gear bike can be very engaging if you are a cycling enthusiast.
 High speeds and going brakeless for the adrinaline junkies.